tzsombi01/RestApiTodoApp/README.md

 Under a superuser like postgres create user with a name, like todomanager, and the database afterwards.

-`CREATE USER todomanager with password 'password'`
+`CREATE USER todomanager with password 'password';`

 **Note**, that If you want the username to be case-sensitive put it in double quotes, like: "userName"